 Val Thorens Non Ski Activities

-Val Thorens, like all other ski resorts, it is mainly about skiing, but the Val Thorens non ski activities scene it huge!
+Val Thorens, like all other ski resorts, is mainly about skiing, but the Val Thorens non ski activities scene it huge!

 If you fancy a day off the slopes, here is a great selection of activities for you.
+If you are staying in a local hotel, be sure to check with reception for additional activities and excursions to discounts that may be available on the activities below.

 Not had enough thrills and spills on the mountain and want to try something new?